jacksonthall22/Rubiks-Cube-Simulator/README.md

 Navigate to the project directory in the command line, then run `python3 rubiks.py`

-See [here](https://en.wikipedia.org/wiki/Rubik%27s_Cube#Move_notation) for a full description of Singmaster notation for recording moves, used in this program to change the state of the cube.

 To manipulate the cube, the program uses
 [Sigmaster notation](https://en.wikipedia.org/wiki/Rubik%27s_Cube#Move_notation).
 Here's an overview of the most common letters: